b. December 11th, 1985 in Berkeley, California

 Why I Became a Poet

 I’ve always loved language.
 As a child, I was published in Anthology of Poetry by Young Americans (1995 Edition).
 Language captivated me.
 I carried that literary wonder throughout public school, undergraduate, and graduate school.
 On my first day at Baker University, I knew I wanted to study creative writing as an English major.
 I’m still amazed at the power a poem contains.
 By exploring various poetic forms and structures, I am ceaselessly striving to push myself into uncharted territory on the page.
-Throughout my development as a poet, I’ve had pivotal teachers who have molded and inspired me, including Molly Runde (Olathe North High School), Marty Mihalyi (Baker University), Camille Dungy (San Francisco State University), John Skoyles, Peter Shippy, and Jonathan Aaron (Emerson College).
+Throughout my development as a poet, I’ve had pivotal teachers who have molded and inspired me, including Molly Runde (Olathe North High School), Marti Mihalyi (Baker University), Camille Dungy (San Francisco State University), John Skoyles, Peter Shippy, and Jonathan Aaron (Emerson College).
 They each played a vital role in the poet I am today.
 Thank you now and forever.